Last Updated on: 8th November 2023, 04:38 pm

 Parrots don’t have teeth, so they can’t chew to break down food.
 Instead, when a parrot ingests food, it slides down the throat and enters the gizzard.

 The gizzard is a muscular organ that presses in and grinds up whatever they eat.
 This transports the smaller pieces of food to the stomach, where acids break them down to aid digestion.

 Parrots should never consume grit or gravel because it causes digestive tract blockages.
 They have smaller intestinal openings than other birds, meaning grit can cause impaction.

 Wild parrots do ingest clay.
 That said, this is only to filter out toxins, not to grind up food.
 Pet parrots only crave grit when they have a mineral deficiency due to being fed an unsuitable diet.

 Why Do Some Birds Need Grit?

-- Gizzards are smaller or weaker
+- Gizzards are smaller and weaker.

-- Intestinal openings are larger
+- Intestinal openings are larger.

 This allows the grit to pass through the digestive system rather than being trapped.
-For such birds, consuming grit has no adverse consequences.

 Do Parrots Eat Grit?